-- (1) Phytopharmaceutical research plays a decisive role in the continuing improvement in agriculture.
-Plant protection products, in particular those that are the result of long, costly research will not continue to be developed in the Union unless they are covered by favourable rules that provide for sufficient protection to encourage such research. - (2) The period that elapses between the filing of an application for a patent for a new plant protection product and the authorisation to place that product on the market makes the period of effective protection under the patent insufficient to cover the investment put into the research. - (3) Uniform patent and supplementary protection within the internal market, or at least a significant part thereof, should feature amongst the legal instruments which agrochemical undertakings have at their disposal to enhance their competitiveness. - (4) In its Communication of 25 November 2020 entitled 'Making the most of the EU's innovative potential An intellectual property action plan to support the EU's recovery and resilience' 18, the Commission highlighted the need to tackle the remaining fragmentation of the Union's intellectual property system.
+- (1) Pharmaceutical research plays a decisive role in the continuing improvement in public health.
+Medicinal products, in particular those that are the result of long, costly research will not continue to be developed in the Union unless they are covered by favourable rules that provide for sufficient protection to encourage such research. - (2) The period that elapses between the filing of an application for a patent for a new medicinal product and the authorisation to place the medicinal product on the market makes the period of effective protection under the patent insufficient to cover the investment put into the research. - (3) Uniform patent and supplementary certificate protection within the internal market, or at least a significant part thereof, should feature amongst the legal instruments which pharmaceutical undertakings have at their disposal. - (4) In its Communication of 25 November 2020 entitled 'Making the most of the EU's innovative potential An intellectual property action plan to support the EU's recovery and resilience'21, the Commission highlighted the need to tackle the remaining fragmentation of the Union's intellectual property system.
 In that Communication, the Commission noted that, for medicinal products and plant protection products, supplementary protection is only available at national level.
-At the same time, there is a centralised procedure for granting European patents.
-In
+At the same time, there is a centralised procedure for granting European patents, as well